-Process, consultation and disclosure
+Consultation and disclosure

-- 2.8 The decision as to whether a process constitutes an AMP or not, is a matter of national discretion.
-AMPs, therefore, are the responsibility of individual CESR members and so a practice which one competent authority considers is an AMP, may not be viewed as such by another.
+- 2.8 AMP's are the responsibility of individual CESR members.
 However, each member has a duty to consult, both nationally and with other competent authorities, and to disclose any market practices that they have accepted.
-There is also an obligation on CESR to publish the AMPs on its website.
-These will be published in the standard CESR format and a link provided to the national legal text. - 2.9 In order to facilitate the implementation of the Directive, CESR members have, during the course of working on this paper, exchanged views on AMPs.
-It has been decided not to publish the AMPs which are currently under consideration or have been agreed, as an annex to this paper.
-Instead, AMPs, once they have been recognised and have undergone the requisite national and European consultation process, are to be published on CESR's website.
-This means that information upon them can remain contemporaneous as would not be the case if they were published as a static annex.
-In the future, CESR through CESR-Pol, will exchange views on both existing and emerging AMPs to ensure that European market integrity is maintained.
+There is also an obligation on CESR to publish the AMPs on its website. - 2.9 In order to facilitate the implementation of the Directive, CESR members have, during the course of working on this paper, exchanged views on AMPs and, in the annex to this paper, agreed to publish in preliminary form, their initial assessment of AMPs that might ultimately be accepted in one or more jurisdictions.
+It should be noted however that the full consultation with other parties has not yet taken place.